by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 (Having said that, the S tiers on the physical tier list are on average better than the ones in the special tier list, in my opinion.
 It’s a weird outcome, I know.)

-The basic thought process for all of these is almost exactly the same as with special attackers: everyone’s holding Shell Bell, boosting their own stats, and self-healing by doing a lot of damage thanks to Shell Bell.
+The basic thought process for all of these is almost exactly the same as with special attackers: everyone’s holding Shell Bell unless otherwise stated, boosting their own stats, and self-healing by doing a lot of damage thanks to Shell Bell.
 You’ll also notice that there are nowhere near as many options to deal with sleep outside of Sleep Talk.
 I’ve not yet thought up a solution to that problem.

 S Tier